turingschool/mod-0-curriculum/session3/index.md

 ### Creating a Remote Repo on GitHub

 Watch and take notes while we walk through how to add a remote to your local repository.
+This assumes we already have a repository initialized with git locally.

 1. Visit <code>github.com/your_username</code>
 1. Click the plus button in the upper-right corner of GitHub and select "New Repository" from the dropdown.
 1. Give your repository a name, and dont worry about adjusting any of the other settings for now.
 1. Scroll down and click "Create Repository"
 1. Scroll to `…or push an existing repository from the command line`
-1. Paste the lines listed, one at a time, in your terminal.
-You will need to enter your GitHub username and password (unless you've already setup SSH keys).
+1. Paste the lines listed, one at a time, in your terminal. <strong>Make sure to follow instructions for SSH</strong>
 1. Refresh Github.
 Tada!
 Your project is there.

 <div class="try-it">